 8. Cut down on your energy use.

 9. Plant a tree.
-You can also get seeds and gift them to others in Eid to promote your cause.
+You can also get seeds and gift them to others on Eid Al Adha to promote your cause.

 No matter how small you feel your act is, it will make a difference towards a more eco-friendly environment.